Brazil outlines $2.3 billion in public spending for Olympics

 The number does not include spending on 28 planned projects that still require approval.

-The total estimate, which is due to be revised later this year, also excludes projects such as airports and pollution control, which are not dedicated strictly to holding the Olympics.
+The total estimate, which is due to be revised in March, also excludes projects such as airports and pollution control, which are not dedicated strictly to holding the Olympics.

 Last week, officials said the operating budget for the Olympics and Paralympic Games in 2016 had jumped 27 percent from prior estimates to 7 billion reals, citing factors such as inflation and costs for new technology.